AlfredA93/pf-api-gitpod/README.md

 - [Tiny Img](https://tiny-img.com/webp/) - convert png to webp images for README documentation screenshots.

 ### Media <a name="media-be"></a>
+- Default Profile and Post images were taken from Code Institute Walkthrough in their learning materials.

 # Overall Learning Outcomes <a name="outcomes"></a>